aztechsk/freertos-sam-cm3-cm4/README.md

 # freertos-sam-cm3-cm4

-The **freertos-sam-cm3-cm4** library provides FreeRTOS for AT91SAM with Cortex-M3 and Cortex-M4 cores.
+The **freertos-sam-cm3-cm4** library provides FreeRTOS for the AT91SAM series with Cortex-M3 and Cortex-M4 cores.

-### Library features
+### Library Features

 - Standardized API (for the AZTech framework).